harshinis08/LinearRegressionExamples/README.md

 * Impute the missing value according to the segments
 * For example, we can say rainfall hardly varies for cities in particular state
 * In this case, we can impute missing rainfall value of a city with the average of that state

+Seasonality :
+Seasonality is the presence of variations that occur at specific regular intervals less than a year, such as weekly, monthly, or quarterly.
+Reasons: Weather, vacation and holidays

+In order to normalize them into the same scale we can follow
+* Calculate multiplication factor m =  myu (year) / myu (month)
+ * Multiply each observation with its multiplication factor